Corruption Robust Offline Reinforcement Learning with Human Feedback: Introduction

-\textbf{Our Contributions}: Consider the standard \emph{Huber contamination} model where $\varepsilon$-fraction of the data (human feedback, features of the trajectories or both) are corrupted.
-Moreover, consider a linear Markov decision process~\cite{jin2020provably} with horizon length $H$, and feature dimension $d$.
-Then we prove the following set of results. \begin{enumerate}[itemsep=0.05cm] \item When the offline data has \emph{uniform coverage}, we show that it is possible to learn a policy with sub-optimality gap at most $O\big ( H^3 \sqrt{d} \varepsilon^{1-o(1)}\big )$.\footnote{The term $\varepsilon^{1-o(1)}$ approaches $\varepsilon$ as $\varepsilon \rightarrow 0$.
-We actually show a dependence of $\varepsilon \cdot \exp(\sqrt{\log(1/\varepsilon)})$ which is $\varepsilon^{1-o(1)}$.} \item When the offline data satisfies the condition of \emph{low relative condition number}, a condition substantially weaker than the uniform coverage, we bound the sub-optimality gap by at most $\tilde{O}\left( H^2 d \varepsilon^{1/4}\right)$.
-In order to achieve this bound, we reduce our problem to standard corruption robust offline RL, and use an existing corruption-robust method~\cite{zhang2022corruption} as a zero-order oracle.
-Along the way, we also develop a method of convex optimization with biased zero-order oracle that might be of independent interest. \item Finally, when the offline data satisfies both low relative condition number, and \emph{bounded coverage ratio} we bound the sub-optimality gap by at most $\tilde{O}\left( H^2 d^{3/2} \sqrt{\varepsilon}\right)$.
-The assumption of bounded coverage ratio is generally not comparable to low relative condition number, but is substantially weaker than the assumption of uniform coverage.
-We obtain the improved dependence of $O(\sqrt{\varepsilon})$ by designing a new corruption-robust offline RL method, that we believe will be of interest to researchers working on offline RL. \end{enumerate}
+In particular, we consider the standard \emph{Huber contamination} model where $\varepsilon$-fraction of the data (human feedback, features of the trajectories or both) are corrupted.
+Moreover, we consider a linear Markov decision process~\cite{jin2020provably} with horizon length $H$, and feature dimension $d$.
+Then, we prove the following set of results. \begin{enumerate}[itemsep=0.05cm] \item When the offline data has \emph{uniform coverage}, we show that it is possible to learn a policy with sub-optimality gap at most $O\big ( H^3 \sqrt{d} \varepsilon^{1-o(1)}\big )$.\footnote{As $\varepsilon \rightarrow 0$, $\varepsilon^{1-o(1)}$ approaches $\varepsilon$.
+We actually show a dependence of $\varepsilon \cdot \exp(\sqrt{\log(1/\varepsilon)})$ which is $\varepsilon^{1-o(1)}$.} \item When the offline data satisfies the condition of \emph{low relative condition number}, a condition substantially weaker than the uniform coverage, we bound the sub-optimality gap by $\tilde{O}\left( H^2 d \sqrt{\varepsilon} + H^{5/4} d^{3/4}\varepsilon^{1/4}\right)$.
+For $\varepsilon$ small (i.e. $< 1/d$) it can be checked that the upper bound is $O(H^2 d^{3/4} \varepsilon^{1/4})$.
+In order to achieve this bound, we reduce our problem to corruption robust offline RL, by using an existing corruption-robust method~\parencite{zhang2022corruption} as a biased, zero-order oracle, and using the technique of \emph{Gaussian approximation}~\cite{NS17} to construct an approximate sub-gradient.
+We also develop a method of convex optimization with biased zero-order oracle that might be of independent interest. \item Finally, we show that we can improve the sub-optimality gap to $\tilde{O}(H^2 d^{3/2} \sqrt{\varepsilon})$ if the offline data satisfies the assumption of \emph{bounded generalized coverage ratio}, an assumption recently considered by \citet{GNOP23} (see also \cite{JYW21} for a similar coverage ratio).
+In this case, we construct a new corruption robust offline RL that is \emph{first-order} i.e. not only returns an approximately optimal policy but also an approximate sub-gradient of the optimal value function. \end{enumerate}